 My site www.mccordweb.com – 3 second load, excellent rating, low loss of visitors.
 My site is a responsive design in PHP and only uses WordPress for the blog.

-Fulfillment company legacy HTML website that is over 8 years old, but the owner is not ready to do an update yet.
+Industrial company legacy HTML website that is over 8 years old, but the owner is not ready to do an update yet.
 7 second load time, fair rating, 26% estimated visitor loss.

-Pest control company legacy PHP website that is over 10 years old, but the owner is not ready to do a site update yet.
+Service industry company legacy PHP website that is over 10 years old, but the owner is not ready to do a site update yet.
 6 second load time. fair rating, 24% estimated visitor loss.

-Medical business redone responsive WordPress website, but the owner was not speed-focused.
+Doctor’s practice redone responsive WordPress website, but the owner was not speed-focused.
 7 second load time. fair rating, 26% estimated visitor loss.

-GPS technology business newly redone responsive WordPress website with a very glitzy look, but the designer was not speed-focused.
+Technology business newly redone responsive WordPress website with a very glitzy look, but the designer was not speed-focused.
 10 second load time. poor rating, 29% estimated visitor loss.

 What I have found is that the WordPress sites with the slide show on the home page are not testing well for speed.
 The PHP based websites that do not have a slide show cover and are more text focused and utilize created AMP pages are testing as speedy.

-No offense intended, but to not be paying attention to your website load time is simply not smart in the world of Google today.
+How fast your website page loads in a smartphone or browser is really important.
+Not be paying attention to your website load time is a huge error in the world of Google today.